irlanda27/web_project_api_full/README.md

 🌎 Around the U.S. — Full Stack Application
 A full-stack web application for sharing and exploring photos of beautiful places across the United States.
 Built with React + Vite frontend and Node.js + Express + MongoDB backend.

-About the Project
+-About the Project-
 "Around the U.S." is an interactive photo-sharing platform where users can:
 Create an account and log in securely
 Share photos of their favorite places
 Like and unlike other users' photos